oracle/docker-images/OracleManagementAgent/README.md

 Oracle Linux is licensed under the [Oracle Linux End-User License Agreement](https://oss.oracle.com/ol/EULA).

-All scripts and files hosted in this project and GitHub [`docker-images/OracleManagementAgent`](./) repository, required to build the Docker images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.
+All scripts and files hosted in this project and GitHub [`docker-images/OracleManagementAgent`](./) repository, required to build the container images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

 ## Support